saifalseedi/edison/go/README.md

 git clone https://github.com/relayr/edison
 ```

 From then on you can find the folder with the Go code examples `~/edison/go/examples` of the Edison board.
-However, before running any of them we first have to install all the necessary packages.

 ##Code Examples
 ### Example 1 (blink.go)